MicrosoftDocs/machine-learning-server-docs/microsoft-r/microsoft-r-tutorial-R2RevoScaleR.md

 ## Prerequisites

-This is our simplest and most light-weight tutorial.
-To complete it, you can use the command line tool RGui.exe on Windows or start the **Revo64** program on Linux.
-The tutorial uses ready-to-use, built-in sample data provided in base R or RevoScaleR function library so once you have the software, there is nothing more to download or install.
+This is our simplest tutorial in terms of data and tools, but it also comprehensive in its coverage of base R and RevoScaleR functions.
+To complete it, use the command line tool RGui.exe on Windows or start the **Revo64** program on Linux.
+The tutorial relies on ready-to-use, built-in sample data provided in base R or RevoScaleR function library so once you have the software, there is nothing more to download or install.

 + On Windows, go to \Program Files\Microsoft\R Client\R_SERVER\bin\x64 and double-click **Rgui.exe**.
 + On Linux, at the command prompt, type **Revo64**.

-The command prompt for a R is `>`.
-You can hand-type commands line by line, or copy-paste multiple commands (commands run in sequence).
+The R command prompt is `>`.
+You can hand-type commands line by line, or copy-paste a multi-line command sequence.

+R is case-sensitive.
+If you hand-type commands in this example, be sure to use the correct case.
+File paths in R use a forward slash delimiter (/), which is required even when the file path is on the Windows file system.

 ## Start with R

 Because Microsoft R is built on R, this tutorial begins with an exploration of base R commands.

-### Create Vectors
+### Load data

 R is an environment for analyzing data, so the natural starting point is to load some data.
 For small data sets, such as the following 20 measurements of the speed of light taken from the famous Michelson-Morley experiment, the simplest approach uses R’s `c` function to combine the data into a vector.

-Type or copy the following script and paste it at the &gt; prompt at the beginning of the command line:
+Type or copy the following script and paste it at the `>` prompt at the beginning of the command line:

-	c(850, 740, 900, 1070, 930, 850, 950, 980, 980, 880,
-	1000, 980, 930, 650, 760, 810, 1000, 1000, 960, 960)
+	c(850, 740, 900, 1070, 930, 850, 950, 980, 980, 880, 1000, 980, 930, 650, 760, 810, 1000, 1000, 960, 960)

  When you type the closing parenthesis and press *Enter*, R responds as follows: